 According to Karen DeSalvo, M.D., M.P.H, national coordinator for health IT, "this provides the opportunity for developers and health care providers to move to the 2015 Edition on their own terms and at their own pace."

-The proposed rule is published in the February 26, 2014 Federal Register.
+The proposed rule is published in the February 26, 2014, Federal Register.
 Comments will be accepted by the ONC through April 28, 2014.
-The final rule is expected to be issued sometime in the summer 2014.
+The final rule is expected to be issued sometime in summer 2014.

 If you have any questions or concerns about this rule or any other rule changes please do not hesitate to contact one of our professional consultants.